idnow/de.idnow.ios/README.md

 - Supported Devices: iPhone (4s + later), iPod Touch (5 + later), iPad (2 + later)
 - Cocoapods installed
 - Device with Wifi / 3G / LTE

+## Supported versions
+- Your current SDK will stop receiving further support by May 21 (VideoIdent SDKs of version 4.2.0 and lower; 4.2.1 and higher continue to be supported)
+- After this time, the old SDK will continue to be operational, but we won’t provide any more updates and maintenance only with additional reimbursement

 ## Installation